Ice hockey: Game

-The six players on each team are typically divided into three forwards, two defencemen, and a goaltender.
+The six players on each team are typically divided into three forwards, two defencemen, and one goaltender.
 The term skaters typically applies to all players except goaltenders.
 The forward positions consist of a centre and two wingers: a left wing and a right wing.
 Forwards often play together as units or lines, with the same three forwards always playing together.
 The defencemen usually stay together as a pair generally divided between left and right.
 Left and right side wingers or defencemen are generally positioned on the side on which they carry their stick.
 A substitution of an entire unit at once is called a line change.
 Teams typically employ alternate sets of forward lines and defensive pairings when short-handed or on a power play.
 The goaltender stands in a, usually blue, semi-circle called the crease in the defensive zone keeping pucks out of the goal.
 Substitutions are permitted at any time during the game, although during a stoppage of play the home team is permitted the final change.
 When players are substituted during play, it is called changing on the fly.
-An NHL rule added in the 2005–06 season prevents a team from changing their line after they ice the puck.
+An NHL rule added in the 2005–06 season prevents a team from making any player substitutions after they ice the puck.

 The boards surrounding the ice help keep the puck in play and they can also be used as tools to play the puck.
 Players are permitted to bodycheck opponents into the boards to stop progress.
 The referees, linesmen and the outsides of the goal are "in play" and do not stop the game when the puck or players either bounce into or collide with them.
 Play can be stopped if the goal is knocked out of position.
 Play often proceeds for minutes without interruption.
 After a stoppage, play is restarted with a faceoff.
 Two players face each other and an official drops the puck to the ice, where the two players attempt to gain control of the puck.
 Markings (circles) on the ice indicate the locations for the faceoff and guide the positioning of players.